Reserving tickets for VIPs / staff members

 The last step is to distribute the tickets, and you do this by filling in the email address and phone number of the recipient and clicking Send receipt, as the picture below shows.
 This will generate a ticket in the system straight away and distribute it to the email address and phone number provided.

 If you now click on Admin sales once again, you will see all your admin sales listed on the event you are in.
-It's worth noticing the different symbols on the left on each Admin sale to understand what kind of settlement type you have for each admin sale.
+It's worth noticing the different symbols on the left on each line indicate the settlement type you have for each admin sale.

-If you have assigned 10 tickets for a certain sponsor, and then your sponsor decides that they in fact do not require all 10 tickets, you can choose to split the reservation into smaller groups.
+If you have assigned 10 tickets for a certain guest, and then they decide that they in fact do not require all 10 tickets, you can choose to split the reservation into smaller groups.
 Click on the arrow next to Edit, and then hit Split reservation.

 You will be able to select which items in a reservation you want to assign to a new reservation, and then continue as normal.
 You can also choose to Delete reservations if needed.